OUR STAFF

 Kristy Jeffcoat, Senior Paintings Conservator

-Ms. Jeffcoat has extensive experience in the care and preservation of paintings and painted surfaces, including canvas paintings, panel paintings, and painted sculpture, as well as Preventive Conservation.
+Kristy Jeffcoat has extensive experience in the care and preservation of paintings and painted surfaces, including canvas paintings, panel paintings, and painted sculpture, as well as Preventive Conservation.
 Prior to joining MACC, she worked at West Lake Conservators in Skaneateles, NY; the Western Center for the Conservation of Fine Arts in Denver, CO; and the Denver Art Museum.
 She interned at the Field Museum in Chicago, IL, and was a Kress Fellow at the Denver Art Museum.
 She holds a Masters of Art Conservation with a specialty in Paintings and Painted Surfaces from Queen’s University in Kingston, Ontario; a Post Baccalaureate Certificate in Art Conservation from Studio Art Centers International in Florence, Italy, and Bachelor of Fine Arts with a specialization in Art History from Louisiana State University.
-Ms. Jeffcoat is a Professional Associate of the American Institute, Paintings Specialty Group, and has been with MACC since 2014.
+Kristy is a Professional Associate of the American Institute for Conservation, Paintings Specialty Group, and has been with MACC since 2014.

-Ms. McLaughlin was the Chief Textile Conservator at Biltmore House in Asheville, North Carolina and the Sr. Textile Conservator at MACC from 2005 to 2010.
+Beth McLaughlin was the Chief Textile Conservator at Biltmore House in Asheville, North Carolina from 2005 to 2010.
 She has significant training and experience in the conservation of historic and contemporary textiles and the preservation, care and re-housing of three-dimensional objects.
-Ms. McLaughlin received a Masters in Fine Arts and a Bachelor of Fine Arts summa cum laude from Ohio University and received advanced training at the Smithsonian Institution’s Conservation Analytical Laboratory and also at Colonial Williamsburg.
-Ms. McLaughlin is a Professional Associate of the American Institute for Conservation, Textile Specialty Group, and a member of the Southeast Regional Conservation Association, the American Quilt Study Group, and the Textile Society of America.
+Beth received a Masters in Fine Arts and a Bachelor of Fine Arts summa cum laude from Ohio University and received advanced training at the Smithsonian Institution’s Conservation Analytical Laboratory and also at Colonial Williamsburg.
+She is a Professional Associate of the American Institute for Conservation, Textile Specialty Group, and a member of the Southeast Regional Conservation Association, the American Quilt Study Group, and the Textile Society of America.

-Ms. Murray joined MACC in 2017, coming from the Denver Art Museum where she worked with an encyclopedic collection of three-dimensional objects.
-Prior, she completed a Samuel H. Kress Foundation post-graduate fellowship and graduate internship at the Denver Art Museum, and graduate internships at the Royal British Columbia Museum in Victoria, British Columbia and the Toledo Museum of Art.
-Ms. Murray has experience with a wide range of structures and materials, ranging from archaeological artifacts to contemporary art, and particular interest in polychromed wood, ethnographic materials, and technical analysis.
+Courtney Murray joined MACC in 2017, coming from the Denver Art Museum where she worked from 2013-2017.
+Prior, she held fellowships and internships at the Royal British Columbia Museum, Toledo Museum of Art, Michael C. Carlos Museum, National Museum of the American Indian, and Indianapolis Museum of Art.
+Murray has extensive experience with a wide range of structures and materials.
+She particularly enjoys working on large-scale public art, community-led preservation projects, and science and technology collections.
 Courtney holds a Master of Science in Conservation from the Winterthur/University of Delaware Program in Art Conservation and a Bachelor of Arts in Chemistry from Emory University.
-She is a Professional Associate member of the American Institute for Conservation, Objects Specialty group and Research and Technical Studies (RATS) Specialty group.
+She is a Professional Associate of the American Institute for Conservation and is a member of the International Council of Museums-Committee for Conservation and the Association for Preservation Technology: Western Great Lakes Chapter.
+She is OSHA-30 certified for the construction industry.

 Megan Randall, Objects Conservator

-Ms. Randall joined MACC in 2021, coming from Museum of Modern Art (MoMa) where she worked from 2015-2021.
+Megan Randall joined MACC in 2021, coming from Museum of Modern Art (MoMa) where she worked from 2015-2021.
 Prior to entering the field of conservation, she worked as a finisher at Modern Art Foundry in Astoria, Queens.
-She received a master’s degree from Christie’s Education in 2008 and a bachelor’s degree from Carleton College.
-She earned her graduate degree in art conservation at the Conservation Center, Institute of Fine Arts, NYU and interned at the Chinati Foundation in Marfa, Texas.
+She received a Master’s degree from Christie’s Education in 2008 and a Bachelor’s degree from Carleton College.
+She earned her Graduate degree in art conservation at the Conservation Center, Institute of Fine Arts, NYU and interned at the Chinati Foundation in Marfa, Texas.
 She is an Associate member of the American Institute for Conservation, Objects Specialty Group and Contemporary Art Network.

 Colin D. Turner, Executive Director